 At a Glance — Our Top Picks

-High Tech Power Pet Automatic Door Mount: Best dog door for door installments
+High Tech Power Pet Automatic Door Mount: Best overall

 PetSafe Electronic SmartDoor: Best plastic dog door

-PlexiDor Performance Pet Doors Electronic Automatic Wall Mounted: Best wall dog door for extra large dogs
+PlexiDor Performance Pet Doors Electronic Automatic Wall Mounted: Wall dog door for extra large dogs

-Armor Flex Air Tight Pet Door for Door or Wall: Best manual dog door
+Armor Flex Air Tight Pet Door for Door or Wall: Manual dog door

-AutoSlide iLock Smart Tag Pet Door: Best DIY pet door with a sensor
+AutoSlide iLock Smart Tag Pet Door: DIY pet door with a sensor

 Measuring and Installing an Electronic Dog Door